lightmaster/Meteobridge-Weather34-Template/README.md

 Weather Template for Meteobridge users only , original info page found at https://weather34.com/homeweatherstation/ all icons are produced and made by weather34 in svg format .

+# 10th FEB 2019 new values added to the meteobridge API . requires reboot of meteobridge to pick up new values..

 # Meteobridge Version Screenshot
 <p align="center">
   <img src="https://res.cloudinary.com/brian-underdown/image/upload/v1550403213/weather34dark_bs7btd.png" width="550" title="weather34 meteobridge template ">